Events in Parks Explained

 Organising your own event

 If you would like to put on an event in your local park then there are a number of things you need to consider beforehand and documents you will need to produce.
 These include putting your plans together into an Event Management Plan, doing risk assessments for the various activities that you are planning to put on and getting insurance.

 All park bookings are now done online through our EventApp booking portal (external link).
 Here you can also view guidelines and template documents that will assist with your event planning.

-And for those wanting to apply for a grant to host an event, all the details on the Parks and Open Spaces Small Grants Scheme are available to view online.
+And for those wanting to apply for funding to host an event, all the details on People Need Parks: Funding Opportunities are available to view online.

 Tell us what you think about this page